 This will be the maiden flight for this Falcon 9’s first-stage booster B1092.

-After the stage separation, the first-stage rocket will land on the droneship, Just Read the Instructions, that will be in the Atlantic Ocean.
+After the stage separation, the first-stage rocket landed on the droneship, Just Read the Instructions, that was in the Atlantic Ocean.

 About the mission